-All of our directors are financially literate.
+All of our directors and nominees are financially literate.
 R. A. Almeida's experience includes serving as Chairman and Chief Executive Officer of a public company, international business experience, including living and working outside the U.S., financial and accounting experience, general management experience and service as a director of other public and private companies.
 L. Aranguren-Trellez's experience includes serving as Chief Executive Officer of a significant private company, operating and manufacturing experience, general management experience and living and working outside the U.S. I. S. Gordon's experience includes serving as the Chief Executive Officer of a large business unit of a large public company, operating and manufacturing, sales and marketing and general management experience, including living and working outside the U.S., and service as a director on other public and private company boards.
 P. Hanrahan's experience includes currently serving as the Chief Executive Officer of a public company, accounting and financial experience, operating and manufacturing, sales and marketing and general management experience, including living and working outside the U.S. K. L. Hendrick's experience includes prior service as the Chairman and Chief Executive Officer of a public company, operating and manufacturing, sales and marketing and general management experience, including responsibility for international operations while based in the U.S. and service on the boards of three other public companies, including service on all of their audit committees.
 G. B. Kenny's experience includes currently serving as the Chief Executive Officer of a public company, accounting and financial, operating and manufacturing, sales and marketing and general management experience, including responsibility for international operations while based in the U.S and service on the board of another public company and of the Federal Reserve Bank of Cleveland (Cincinnati Branch).
 B. A. Klein's experience includes service as Chief Financial Officer of two public companies and as a financial executive at other companies in various stages of development, including experience with acquisitions and divestitures.
 Ms. Klein is an audit committee financial expert under the NYSE and NASDAQ rules.
-W. S. Norman's experience includes service as the Executive Vice President of a public company, President of two trade associations and a nonprofit government consulting organization dedicated to improving management of the U.S. federal government.
+W. S. Norman's experience includes service as the Executive

+Vice President of a public company, President of two trade associations and a nonprofit government consulting organization dedicated to improving management of the U.S. federal government.
 Mr. Norman has operating, sales and marketing and general management experience, including responsibility for international operations while based in the U.S. J. M. Ringler is currently serving as the Chairman of the Board of a public company and a director of that company and several other public companies.
 Mr. Ringler has accounting and financial experience and has served on the audit committees of several public companies.
-He also has operating and manufacturing and general management experience including responsibility for international operations while based in the U.S.
+He also has operating and manufacturing and general management experience including responsibility for international operations while based in the U.S. D. A. Wilson's experience includes currently serving as Group President of a significant international business unit of a public company, project management, operating and manufacturing, sales and marketing and general management experience, including responsibility for international operations while based in the U.S.